-- Make sure you set up your Gmail with IMAP or POP3 for outlook, Apple Mail and other services.
+- Make sure you set up your Gmail with IMAP or POP3 for Microsoft Outlook, Apple Mail, and other services.

-- Make sure your E-mail server has authenticating for your Mails.
+- Make sure your E-mail server has to authenticate for your Mails.

 Note & Conclusion: I hope the post was helpful in clearing all your doubts pertaining to the suspicious message.
 Comment below for any assistance.